 Nearly half a century under the Darex brand, they have plenty of support.

-The Multi Sharp is a handy tool for your workshop equipment.
-It works for Brad-point, Flat Wood, Masonry, SDS-Plus and drill bits with diameters of 3-13mm.
+This multi-purpose sharpener is a handy tool for your workshop equipment.
+It works for Brad-point, Flat Wood, Masonry, SDS-Plus or old drill bits with diameters of 3-13mm.
 The tool has all the angles for correct tip geometry built in.

 Just position a bit over the abrasive wheel to give the correct tip and relief angles.
-You can easily restore them to their original state, preventing premature replacement.
+Restoring them to their original state is easy, preventing premature replacement.
 Based on a 6.5mm diameter, the aluminium oxide and silicon carbide wheels can sharpen at up to 150 steel/wood bits and 75 masonry/SDS-Plus bits.

 - The product does what it’s supposed to do!